 fractions and decimals

 See you child's Pearson account for current topic assistence and to view grades.
-They know how to access their account using the launchpad on the Jackson website.

 In science, students are immersed in projects and experiments to develop not only content knowledge, but important problem solving skills as well.
 During each unit, students will build their understanding of the topic through inquiries and research.
 They will then work cooperatively in a group to solve a real world problem.